badmofo/pyicebox/README.md

         Creates a send transaction (but does not broadcast it).
         NOTE: This command will prompt you for the private key to send from.
         Amount should be specified in ETHERs.
-        Gas price should be specified in wei.
+        Gas price should be specified in WEI.
         Gas limit for simple sends should be set to 21000.

     export